shin4299/homebridge-airvisual/README.md

 * If both `latitude`, `longitude` and `city`, `state`, `country` are specified; the GPS coordinates will be used.

+## Units

+If a "Startup" or "Enterprise" API key is used, then AirVisual should return concentration for individual pollutants in units of µg/m3.
+However, various locations appear to report some pollutants in units of ppb.

+These pollutants can be converted to µg/m3, which is required for HomeKit, with the following steps:

+1. Use the AirVisual app or website to see the reported units of each pollutant for the desired location.

+2. Then use the `ppb_units` configuration option to indicate which pollutants should be converted from ppb to µg/m3.

+Only `no2` (nitrogen dioxide), `o3` (ozone), and `so2` (sulphur dioxide) are supported.

 ## Miscellaneous

 * Homebridge supports multiple instances for accessories; the configuration entry can be duplicated for each location and/or sensor type desired.

 * This plugin supports additional characteristics for air quality sensors if a "Startup" or "Enterprise" API key from AirVisual is used.
-However, that support is untested due to the prohibitive cost of the paid keys.
-If anyone has a paid API key and is willing to test, it would be much appreciated!